whoot/TelphOWN/README.md

 no CVE number could be assigned for the vulnerabilities found by me.

 However, I have notified the team of Telpho10 about the vulnerabilities and they will fix them (hopefully) in the next release.

+**Update: Telpho10 v2.6.37 is still vulnerable and I really dont know when they will release a fixed version.**

 Exploits
 ----